 While it may sound like a lot of theories, well-respected instructors can explain just how all of the above questions and theories can be applied to the design new computers, programs, networks and systems that are transforming our world.

-Since there are so many courses to be found in this subject, we have picked out one remarkable course or workshop from each of the following regions to give you an idea of what you could find in your area.
+Since there are so many courses to be found in this subject, we have picked out a couple of remarkable courses or workshops from each of the following regions to give you an idea of what you could find in your area.

 London IT Training, East London